You ran the Boston Marathon in 2016 AND 2017. What got you interested in running it in the first place?

 What’s recovery like?
 Do you relax with a drink?

-All of us at Bacardi & Horizon Beverage wish Tara and the thousands of other runners all the best for the 121st running of The Boston Marathon.
+All of us at Bacardi & Horizon Beverage wish the thousands of other runners all the best for the 122nd running of The Boston Marathon.

 And for those of you cheering on the Boston Marathon runners with a drink in hand, here are a few Bacardi Cocktails you can make!